xemu-project/xemu-website/docs/docs/download.md

 !!! info "Running the AppImage"

-	Once the AppImage file is downloaded, it needs to be marked executable before it can be run.
-You can do this through in file browser: select the AppImage file, right-click and open file properties, navigate to permissions tab, then finally enable 'Allow executing file as program'.
+	The AppImage file needs to be marked executable before it can be run.
+You can do this in your file browser: navigate to and select the AppImage file, right-click and open file properties, navigate to permissions tab, then enable 'Allow executing file as program'.
 You can also do this in a terminal, simply with `chmod +x *.AppImage`.
-Once the AppImage is marked executable, it can be 'double-clicked' on to start xemu.
-For more information about running AppImages and integrating into your system, see [AppImage documentation](https://docs.appimage.org/user-guide/run-appimages.html#download-make-executable-run).
+Once the AppImage is marked executable it can be 'double-clicked' on to start xemu.
+See [AppImage documentation](https://docs.appimage.org/user-guide/run-appimages.html#download-make-executable-run) for more information about running AppImages and further system integration.

 ### Flatpak